aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 ## Struct `WithdrawCapability`

-capability to withdraw without signer, this struct should be non-copyable
+capability to withdraw without signer, this struct should be non&#45;copyable

 <pre><code>struct WithdrawCapability has drop, store<br/></code></pre>